chromaui/chromatic-docs/src/content/account/billing.md

 | 50 stories  | 2        | 1         | 10                 | 20        | 80         | 36               |
 | 50 stories  | 2        | 2         | 10                 | 40        | 160        | 72               |

-Note: your monthly [usage reports](/docs/billing/#usage-reports) will include a breakdown of regular snapshots vs TurboSnaps.
+Note: your [billing page](/docs/billing#view-current-months-usage) will include a breakdown of regular snapshots vs TurboSnaps.

 ### How we count snapshots